belgio99/k8s-carbonrouter/docs/credit_scheduler.md

 ## Kubernetes integration

-1. **Strategy discovery** – each per-schedule engine scopes discovery to the TrafficSchedule namespace by default and lists deployments with label `carbonrouter/enabled=true`.
+1. **Strategy discovery** – the operator inspects deployments in the TrafficSchedule namespace labelled with `carbonstat.precision` and publishes the resulting profiles to the decision engine during every reconcile.
 For each matching deployment it reads:

-   - `carbonstat.precision` → precision ratio (float, default 1.0 when missing).
+    - `carbonstat.precision` → precision ratio (float, defaults to 1.0 when missing or invalid).
+Values greater than 1 are treated as percentages.
     - Optional `carbonstat.strategy` → stable name; otherwise the deployment name is used.
-   - `carbonstat.deadline` → seconds; fallback derived from existing defaults.
+    - `carbonstat.deadline` → deadline in seconds (falls back to 120 when absent).

-2. **Queue naming** – router and consumer derive queue names using `<service>.<namespace>.<strategy>`.
+1. **Queue naming** – router and consumer derive queue names using `<service>.<namespace>.<strategy>`.
 Existing `high/mid/low` aliases are preserved for backwards compatibility via a lookup table.

-3. **Autoscaling hints** – the decision engine exports per-strategy request rates and credit stats so that KEDA triggers can scale down aggressive strategies when credit is insufficient.
+1. **Autoscaling hints** – the decision engine exports per-strategy request rates and credit stats so that KEDA triggers can scale down aggressive strategies when credit is insufficient.

 ## Metrics & observability